Macedonian Wars: Second Macedonian War (200 to 196 BC)

 The past century had seen the Greek world dominated by the three primary successor kingdoms of Alexander the Great's empire: Ptolemaic kingdom, Antigonid Macedon and the Seleucid Empire.
 The imperial ambitions of the Seleucids after 230 BC were particularly destabilizing.
 The Seleucids set out to conquer Egypt, and Ptolemies responded with a major mobilization campaign.
 This campaign led to military victory against Seleucid incursions, but in 205 BC when Ptolemy IV was succeeded by the five-year-old Ptolemy V (under a regency), revolts broke out in Egypt itself leading to seccession of Upper Egypt.
-Seeing that all of Ptolemaic realm could now be conquered easily, the Macedonians and Seleucids forged an alliance to conquer and divide Ptolemaic empire between themselves.
+Seeing that all of the Ptolemaic realm could now be conquered easily, the Macedonians and Seleucids forged an alliance to conquer and divide the Ptolemaic empire between themselves.

 This pact represented the most significant threat to the century-old political order that had kept the Greek world in relative stability, and in particular represented a major threat to the smaller Greek kingdoms which had remained independent.
 As Macedonia and the Seleucid Empire were the source of the threat, and Egypt was in turmoil, the minor Greek states turned to Rome for assistance.
 This diplomatic development represented a major change, as the Greeks had recently shown little more than contempt towards Rome, and Rome little more than apathy towards Greece.
 Ambassadors from Pergamon and Rhodes brought evidence before the Roman Senate that Philip V of Macedon and Antiochus III of the Seleucid Empire had signed the non-aggression pact.
 Although it is unclear what was the exact nature of this treaty and the exact Roman reason for getting involved despite decades of apathy towards Greece (the relevant passages on this from our primary source, Polybius, have been lost), the Greek delegation was successful in eliciting Roman aid.
 Initially, Rome did not intend to fight a war against Macedon, but rather to intervene on their behalf diplomatically.